Stranger6667/Stranger6667/README.md

 ### Hi, I am Dmitry 👋

-I build [Schemathesis.io](https://schemathesis.io/) - a platform for spec-based API testing.
+Software Engineer with more than 12 years of experience specializing in Rust and Python with a focus on writing parsers and fuzzing.

 - 🌐 Based in Prague, Czech Republic 🇨🇿
 - 💡 Interested in software testing & building reliable systems
 - 🎓 Studied information security
-- 🚲 Love travelling
+- 🚲 Love traveling
 - 👋 Reach me on [LinkedIn](https://www.linkedin.com/in/dmitry-dygalo/), [Twitter](https://twitter.com/Stranger6667) or [Telegram](https://t.me/Stranger6667)